OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 Once successful, the prerequisites for a dynamic analysis are met and the apps communication can be investigated.

-See also test case "Testing Custom Certificate Stores and SSL Pinning" **(-- TODO [add_link] --)** for further details.
+See also test case "Testing Custom Certificate Stores and SSL Pinning" for further details.

 ##### Root Detection

 To implement root detection on Android, libraries like RootBeer<sup>[14]</sup> or custom checks are used to verify if the device is rooted or not.
-See also test case "Testing Root Detection" **(-- TODO [add_link] --)** and "Testing Advanced Root Detection" for further details.
+See also test case "Testing Root Detection" and "Testing Advanced Root Detection" for further details.

 To be able to efficiently test during a white box test, a debug build with disabled root detection should be provided.

-#### Software and Tools (non-comprehensive list)

-The context of mobile security testing is a conjunction of multiple different tier of components: **application container**, **communications** and **back-end servers**.
-These three high-level attack surface will be the main attack surface for a mobile security testing.

-* **Application container:**  insecure data storage, poor resiliency against reverse engineering and etc.
-* **Communication:** usage of insecure or unencrypted communication channel, missing certification pinning and etc.
-* **Back-end Servers:** flawed authentication or security logic, vulnerable server side functions and etc.

-There are various tool that can be leverage to conduct an effective mobile security testing and like any tool of choice it all depends on the matter of preference and budget.
-Some basic usage of tools will be covered in the following section and an extensive list of tools can be found in "Testing Tools" **(-- TODO [add_link] --)** page.

 #### Other Considerations